Taiwan: Taichung (Part 1/2)

 academic achievements of General Lin Chi-chung.

-Cochin (also named Jiaozhi)
+Cochin (also called Jiaozhi)

 ceramics on the left and right of the door.